ijchavez/club-administration-front/README.md

 ## Development server

+1- Run `ng serve` for a default environment in this case is production.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.
+2- Run `ng serve --configuration=production` for a production environment.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.
-Run `ng serve` for a dev server.
+3- Run `ng serve --configuration=dev` for a local environment.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding